awsdocs/aws-codepipeline-user-guide/doc_source/tag-based-access-control.md

 **Example 4: Allow actions based on resource tags**
 The following policy grants users permission to perform actions on, and get information about, project pipelines in CodePipeline\.
-To do that, it allows specific actions if the pipeline has a tag named `Project` with the value `ProjectA`\. \(The `aws:RequestTag` condition key is used to control which tags can be passed in an IAM request\.\) The `aws:TagKeys` condition ensures tag key case sensitivity\.
+To do that, it allows specific actions if the pipeline has a tag named `Project` with the value `ProjectA`\. \(The `aws:ResourceTag` condition key is used to control access to the resources based on the tags on those resources\.\) The `aws:TagKeys` condition ensures tag key case sensitivity\.
 This policy is useful for IAM users who don't have the `AWSCodePipeline_FullAccess ` managed user policy attached\.
 The managed policy gives users unlimited permission to perform any CodePipeline action on any resource\.

 ```
 {